Early Computers 1960-96 by Stephanie Bacon

 We invited Stephanie Bacon to tell us about the beginning of computers, as she was one of the very first people to work with this technology back in the UK in 1960, when she was only 18 years old.
 And she continued working with computers for the next 36 years.
 And what a journey it was in terms of technological development.
 Watch her talk as well as the Q&A session here:

-Highlights on this 40 minute talk incl.
+Highlights from this 40 minute talk incl.
 Q&A session include:

 Stephanie's take on artificial intelligence (AI)